Skip to main content

 • Pros and cons to keep in mind

-Certain life insurance policies can be borrowed against, and others cannot.
+Only certain kinds of life insurance policies can be borrowed against.
 Generally speaking, there are two broad categories of life insurance:

-• Permanent life insurance — whole and universal life — is designed to provide coverage for the life of the policyholder.3 These types of policies have a cash value component which builds over time, allowing for policy loans.
+• Permanent life insurance — whole and universal life — generally allows policy loans.
+These types of policies have a cash value component which builds over time, and are designed to provide coverage for the life of the policyholder.3

-Cash value is the key asset-building component of a life insurance policy, and it can grow to allow for policy loans – you can’t borrow from the death benefit.
-When you first purchase a life insurance policy, the cash value will typically start at $0.
-With each subsequent premium payment, a portion of your premium can grow tax deferred over time as part of the cash value component4 Policies typically don’t accrue a meaningful amount of cash value – in other words, enough to borrow against — for the first two to five years of the policy.
+Cash value is the asset-building component of a life insurance policy, and it can grow to allow for policy loans — you can't borrow from the death benefit.
+When you first purchase a life insurance policy, the cash value typically starts at $0.
+With each subsequent premium payment, a portion of your premium can grow tax-deferred over time.4 Policies typically don't accrue a meaningful amount of cash value — in other words, enough to borrow against — for the first two to five years of the policy.

-Each whole life and universal life policy also calculates cash value growth differently – in some cases, it's tied to a guaranteed interest rate, and in others, cash value growth is tied to variable market performance, such as a stock index.
+Each whole life and universal life policy also calculates cash value growth differently.
+In some cases, it's tied to a guaranteed interest rate, and in others, cash value growth may be tied to market investments, such as a stock index.
 Depending on how well cash value grows in your specific policy, it can take more or less time to generate enough value to borrow against.

 General rules for life insurance loans